urban-bot/urban-bot/docs/DOCS.md

 // bot write: '3'
 ```
 #### title
->  A text will be sent with the main message.
+>  A text is sent with the main message.
 ###### optional
 [`HTML`](#HTML)
 ```javascript